OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Frequentyl_asked_questions_BigBlueButton.md

   * Click on the audio icon in BigBlueButton and reconnect and check your audio in the Echo Test.
   * Is the correct microphone enabled in your system settings (e.g. is the notebook entered instead of the headset?)
   * Is the volume setting in the system settings correct and configured high enough?
-  * Do you have the possibility to use a network cable instead of WLAN or a hotspot via cell phone?
+  * Do you have the possibility to use a network cable instead of WIFI or a hotspot via cell phone?

 ## :material-video-box: Video problems